 Yes!
 On some of the very dense hardwoods it can be preferable to let the timber weather for anything up to a year to allow the surface to open up.
 This will allow the SiOO:X treatment to penetrate better.

-6. Some of my patio is covered.
-How do I get this just as grey as the rest of the patio?
+6. Some of my project is covered.
+How do I get this just as grey as the rest of the structure?

-Parts that are covered or which cannot be exposed to rain will take a little more time before they are fully grey.
+Parts that are covered or which cannot be exposed to rain will take some more time before they cure to the same shade of grey.
 They will get there.

-Usually it takes 4-8 weeks for the parts that are exposed to rain to change colour.
+With most timber species it takes 4-8 weeks for the parts that are exposed to rain to begin to change colour but longer with timbers such as larch.

 7. Why Is the surface speckled and mottled after I have applied SiOO:X?